myurch/mock-rel/README.md

 id: integer: id of object being edited

-data : see above -> only contains fields being edited for example, to edit a book field of the author model the edit payload would be:
+data : see above -> only contains fields being edited. for example, to edit a book field of the author model the edit payload would be:

-   { modelName: 'Author', id: 1, data: { 'book': 4 }, schema  }
+   { modelName: 'Author', id: 1, data: { 'book': 4 }, schema: mySchema  }

 deleteModel()